kjschmidlab/GGoutlieR/paper/paper.md

 # Concept of `GGoutlieR`

-Identification of outliers with anomalous geo-genetic patterns

 Under the isolation-by-distance assumption, the geographical origins are predictable from genetic variations (CITATION), and vice versa.
 With this respect, prediction models should result in large prediction errors for samples that oppose the isolation-by-distance assumption.
-We developed the `GGoutlieR` framework with this idea to model abnormal geo-genetic patterns.
+We developed the `GGoutlieR` framework with this idea to model anomalous geo-genetic patterns.

 In brief, `GGoutlierR` uses KNN regression to predict genetic components with the K nearest geographical neighbors and also does prediction contrariwise.
 Next, prediction errors are transformed to distance-based statistics following a Gamma distribution with unknown parameters.